5g-media/FaaS-VIM-Exercises/exercise1/README.md

 ## Exercise Description

-TODO
+We will start with a simple hello world FaaS VNF that implements an HTTP server that serves `hello` endpoint.
+We will learn how to 'wrap' it as an openwhisk action and we will create and validate VNF/NS descriptors and finally, instantiate it.

 ## Pre-onboard your openwhisk action

 ### Create your action

 We are going to create an openwhisk action out from our VNF source code.
-We create this action using runtime semantic (i.e. proviging runtime kind).
+We create this action using runtime semantic (i.e. providing runtime kind).

 In the next exercise we will learn how to achieve the same by using the black-box semantic action.

-At all-in-one UI open "Lean OW Web CLI" invoke the following command
+At all-in-one UI open "Lean OW Web CLI".

+Invoke the following command

 ```
 wsk -i action create /guest/exercises/hello_world --kind python:2 hello_world.py